yihui/yihui.org/content/en/2023-10-12-section-tabsets.md

-You can find the source code [`tabsets.js`](https://github.com/yihui/misc.js/blob/main/js/tabsets.js) and [`tabsets.css`](https://github.com/yihui/misc.js/blob/main/css/tabsets.css) in my Github repo `misc.js`.
+You can find the source code [`tabsets.js`](https://github.com/yihui/misc.js/blob/main/js/tabsets.js) and [`tabsets.css`](https://github.com/yihui/misc.js/blob/main/css/tabsets.css) in my GitHub repo `misc.js`.
 For users, you certainly do not need to read the source, but can use it directly:

 ``` html